I'm fractured, but not destroyed - Dennis Itumbi unbowed

 "The doctors have said I am out of danger, I will only be going back to the hospital for normal clinics,” he told The Standard.

-“I suffered triple fractures on the left leg, one fracture on the right leg and an ankle dislocation,” he said.
+“I suffered triple fractures on the left leg, one fracture on the right leg and an ankle dislocation.

 "Because of the handcuffs, I also sustained wrist dislocation.
 I could not see after they poked my eyes, damaging my corneas," Itumbi added.